 First and foremost, by using a CBD isolate you’ll avoid any issues with THC, the only intoxicating compound found in cannabis.
 THC, for some, is undesirable.
-Although it does have many known (and more suspected) medicinal benefits — it delivers a powerful high which means it’s not ideal for certain situations and some patients.
+Although it does have many potential medicinal benefits that are currently being researched, it also delivers a powerful high.
+This may not be ideal for certain situations and patients.

 With CBD isolates, on the other hand, there’s absolutely no risk of intoxication.
 It’s one of the purest, cleanest extractions available, with some reaching up to ninety nine percent purity.
-It’s simple and easy to dose — even for those relying on large doses to treat chronic illnesses.
+It’s simple and easy to dose — even for those relying on large doses.

-CBD isolate itself may have significant applications for your health and wellness, including treating some chronic diseases and medical conditions.
-Slowly we are building a beautiful picture of what this cannabinoid can do — here are a few of the most notable:
+CBD isolate itself may have significant applications for your health and wellness, including addressing the symptoms of certain conditions.
+Slowly we are building a substantial picture of what this cannabinoid can do.
+Here are a few of the most notable:

 In every state where cannabis legislation has rolled out, opioid overdose and prescriptions have reduced.
 When it comes to CBD isolate, many find it an effective pain reliever.
 There is also growing evidence that CBD may help reduce drug-seeking behavior, reduce the side effects of withdrawal, and may even prevent relapse.
 All of which would be helpful for opioid-related addiction.